EloiStree/Service/README.md

 I am French in mother tought, but can work and teach in English.

-You can find the project I did in the past as experiments or small projects for clients: https://github.com/EloiStree/Service/tree/main/Archive/Projects
+You can find the projects I did in the past as experiments or small projects for clients: https://github.com/EloiStree/Service/tree/main/Archive/Projects

 I have been teaching for two years going from 1 day to 5 months straight.